Philipp Etter

 Philipp Etter (21 December 1891 – 23 December 1977) was a Swiss lawyer and attorney who most notably served as President of Switzerland four times between 1939 and 1953, whilst concurrently serving on the Federal Council (Switzerland) for the Conservative People's Party between 1934 and 1959.

-Early life and educa
+Early life and education

 Etter was born 21 December 1891 in Menzingen, Switzerland, the youngest of four children, to Josef Anton Etter (1843–1923), master cooper, and Jakobea Etter (née Stocker; 1851–1934), a shopkeeper.
 He was raised in a Catholic family.

 After completing his compulsory schooling in Menzingen, he attended the Zug Cantonal School followed by the Einsiedeln Abbey School where he completed his Matura.
 He then studied Law at the University of Zurich and was admitted to the bar of Schwyz.

 Political career

 During his office time he held the Department of Home Affairs and was President of the Confederation four times between 1939 and 1953.
 He was chosen for the Conservative People's Party in the Zug cantonal parliament.